John Shebbeare

-John Shebbeare (1709–1788) was a British Tory political satirist.
+John Shebbeare (1709 – 1 August 1788) was a British Tory political satirist.

 Life

-He was the eldest son of an attorney and corn-factor of Bideford, Devonshire.
+Born 1709, he was the eldest son of an attorney and corn-factor of Bideford, Devonshire.
 A hundred and a village in Devon, where the family had owned land, bear their name.
 Shebbeare was educated at the free school, Exeter, under Zachariah Mudge, and there, it is said, "gave evidence of his future eminence in misanthropy and literature."
 In his sixteenth year he was apprenticed to a surgeon, and afterwards set up for himself.
 Having, however, lampooned both his master and the members of the Exeter corporation, he in 1736 removed to Bristol, where in 1750 he was listed in land tax records as being at 10, Guinea Street, a house which is extant.
 He entered into partnership with a chemist in the city.
-In 1740 he published A new Analysis of the Bristol Waters; together with the Cause of Diabetes and Hectic, and their Cure, as it results from those Waters, which was reissued in 1760.
+In 1740, he published A new Analysis of the Bristol Waters; together with the Cause of Diabetes and Hectic, and their Cure, as it results from those Waters, which was reissued in 1760.
 The Shebbeare family had left Guinea Street by 1751.